gabrielgellner/DiffEQ/design_plan/next_steps.md

 Features that are missing that are known include:
 * the Hermite interpolation is of the incorrect order
-    * Dopri5 should have 4th order
+    * Dopri5 should have 4th order [Done]
     * Dop853 should have 7th order
   and really there are special forms derived by Shampine for the forms of these Hermite coefficients that take advantage of the ode formulation.
 These should simply be ported over from the original codes.
+[Done]
 * Event detection.

 ## Benchmarks